maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 - Choose experiments based on real-world events and incidents
 - Once confident, run the experiment in production
 - Have a rollback plan in place and revert once you have learned something

-## System design and team structure

-[Conway's law](https://www.thoughtworks.com/insights/blog/demystifying-conways-law) tells us that that the structure of the system will reflect the organization that built it.
-It follows that loosely coupled systems are created by loosely coupled teams.

-Though loosely coupled, teams should be highly aligned.
-Visibility between teams helps to form shared values, principles, and practices.

 ## Conclusion